British police probe beating of protester on China consulate grounds | Politics

 British police probe beating of protester on China consulate grounds

-One silver-haired man in a blue beret, glasses and scarf could also be seen grabbing the man's hair.
-Police at the scene eventually stepped through the gate and pulled the man out.
+Sunday's protest took place on the first day of the twice-a-decade congress of China's ruling Communist Party in Beijing at which Xi is widely expected to win a third leadership term.
+Several protest banners had been placed outside the consulate, one with the words, "Heaven will destroy the Chinese Communist Party".

-Sunday's protest took place on the first day of the twice-a-decade congress of China's ruling Communist Party in Beijing, during which Xi is widely expected to win a third leadership term.
-Several protest banners had earlier been placed outside the consulate, one with the words, "Heaven will destroy the Chinese Communist Party", and a caricature of Xi wearing a crown, according to pictures provided to Reuters by a freelance journalist on the scene.
+Greater Manchester Police said about 30 to 40 people were gathered outside the Chinese Consulate.
+"Shortly before 4 p.m. a small group of men came out of the building and a man was dragged into the Consulate grounds and assaulted," a police statement said.

-Britain's foreign office did not immediately respond to a request for comment.
-The Chinese consulate in Manchester offered no immediate reply to requests from Reuters for comment.
+"Due to our fears for the safety of the man, officers intervened and removed the victim from the Consulate grounds."
+Footage posted by the BBC showed a man in a black cap and ponytail being hauled through a gate into the consular grounds, where he was kicked and punched by five men as he lay on the ground.

-Chinese foreign ministry spokesman Wang Wenbin told reporters in Beijing on Monday that he wasn't aware of the situation, but that Chinese missions acted in accordance with international diplomatic agreements.
-"Chinese embassies and consulates in the UK have always abided by the laws of their country of residence, and we also hope that the British side will facilitate the normal performance of duties of Chinese embassies and consulates."
+The police said in a statement the man - in his 30s - suffered several physical injuries and remained in hospital overnight for treatment.
+No arrests have been made.
+Assistant Chief Constable Rob Potts said a full investigation was underway.

-Security has been tight Beijing in the run up to the party congress, and police last week removed rare banners of political protest - including one calling for Xi's ouster - from a Beijing overpass.
-Alicia Kearns, a lawmaker in the ruling Conservative Party and the new head of parliament's Foreign Affairs Committee, said on Twitter: "The CCP will not import their beating of protestors and denial of free speech to British streets.
-Chinese Ambassador should be summoned & if any official has beaten protesters, they must be expelled or prosecuted."
+Alicia Kearns, a lawmaker in Britain's ruling Conservative Party and the head of parliament’s Foreign Affairs Committee, said the government should summon the Chinese ambassador and expel or prosecute any official who had beaten protesters.
+The Chinese consulate in Manchester did not respond to requests from Reuters for comment.
+A spokesperson for British Prime Minister Liz Truss said the reports were "deeply concerning".

-Matthew Leung, a freelance journalist on the scene and friend of the man who was beaten, told Reuters by phone he was "shocked" by the incident.
-The man who was beaten had recently emigrated to Britain from Hong Kong, Leung said.
-He suffered cuts and bruises to his face, and went to hospital for treatment.
+Chinese foreign ministry spokesman Wang Wenbin told reporters in Beijing on Monday he was not aware of the situation but that Chinese missions acted in accordance with international diplomatic agreements.
+"Chinese embassies and consulates in the UK have always abided by the laws of their country of residence, and we also hope that the British side will facilitate the normal performance of duties of Chinese embassies and consulates," Wang said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)